Compound-Z/eCom-apps/README.md

 Two mobile apps, one for sellers and one for customers, that allow them to sell and buy groceries
 # System Analysis <a name="System_Analysis"></a>
 ## System's detailed descriptions
-From the crucial features of those big names, this system will be designed as below.
+This system will be designed as below.
 The app serves 2 types of users:
 - Seller: Users who want to sell grocery products.
 They need to have an seller account and have to authenticate with the system.